 The other morning I came into the coffee shop I frequent and by the time I had walked up to the counter, the barista was already pouring my drip coffee for me.
-“Morning, chloe!” he said as he pulled out the almond milk, my creamer of choice, and then – “I should have double checked, but I assume you want the usual?”
+“Morning, Chloe!” he said as he pulled out the almond milk, my creamer of choice, and then – “I should have double checked, but I assume you want the usual?”

-Besides the fact that I get so much more done here than I would in the cold morning darkness of my room, I’ve found that I gather a lot here – a lot of world, a lot of thoughts.
-It’s partially the result of the caffeine, to be totally honest, but there’s also the people-watching, the patterns, the fact that I sit in nearly the same spot every day reading and drawing and observing.
-I have started to notice things, like the way the seats fill in as the morning draws on, or the other regulars – there are a few of us – and the way almost all of us order the same thing (drip coffee, the cheapest menu item) (it would be very easy for an evil mastermind to control a whole percentage of the population by injecting mind control serum into their drip coffee. like that Divergent scene except the victims are coffee shop regulars.)
 I often see the same people every day.
 There’s a guy, for instance, always in a black sweatshirt, and he sits on the upper seating area like I do and orders a drip like I do.
 He is always sketching; he brings a big sketchbook and perches there, the entire coffee shop spread out in front of him, and he looks around and draws.
-He can draw for hours – his sketching stamina is next level.
+He can draw for hours – his sketching stamina is insane.
 I would like to be him when I’m older.
+Sometimes if I’m sitting across the room from him I look up to find him looking directly at me; he’s sketching me, so I just lock back in and try to look super aesthetic, which is pretty hard in the sweatpants.
 Then there’s another man that always comes and reads.
 He always sits in the same spot, in the opposite corner as me, his back to the staff room.
 Like the sketching man, he can sit there for hours.
 The regulars here all seem to have incredible thinking stamina – or a long attention span.
 I wonder if there’s some connection.
+I wonder if I also have one.
+I can sit here for hours but it doesn’t feel like stamina because I never focus on one thing the whole time.

 From my little perch on the upper deck – this is where I always sit – the coffee shop space spreads below me, and so I can watch the room unfold without being too awkward.
 I love how it fills with conversation as the morning draws on.
 Conversation – or, rather, the conglomeration of multiple conversations – is a very specific sound, multi-layered, a low-sounding, dull hum punctuated by musical notes.
 It seems to have the texture of jam; you can imagine spreading it with a butter knife.
 It curls over surfaces but holds its form.
 Sometimes it rises up unexpectedly; often, as one voice gets louder, the rest do too.
 The laughter of one table merges with the seriousness of the one next to it.
 Young people talk quickly, excitedly; the two old men next to them have patience, slowness, carefulness with their voices.